NextCapital/copy-service/README.md

 ## Features

-- Supports registration of copy from multiple sources, merging latter copy into already registered copy.
+- Supports registration of copy from multiple sources, merging later copy into already registered copy.
   - Allows for concise tenant and application overrides of abstracted, generic copy.
 - Provides a verbose syntax for dynamic feature support
   - Reference syntax to other copy, preventing duplication